-To obtain the ~4.9 kb 5'-upstream region of the Pax5 gene, ~4.9 kb BamHI/ClaI fragment hybridized with both of the 85 bp and 263 bp fragments as probes was inserted into pBluescript II SK(+) vector in frame.
+To obtain the proximal ~4.9 kb 5'-upstream region of the Pax5 gene, ~4.9 kb BamHI/ClaI fragment hybridized with both the 85 bp fragment and the 263 bp fragment as probes was inserted into pBluescript II SK(+) vector in frame.
 Screening and cloning techniques were essentially similar to those described above.
-Finally, we cloned and sequenced 4950 bp 5'-upstream fragment and 241 bp open reading frame of the chicken Pax5 gene (Suppl.
+Finally, we cloned and sequenced the 4950 bp 5'-upstream fragment and the 241 bp open reading frame (ORF) of the chicken Pax5 gene (Suppl.
 Fig. 2-S2).
-As a matter of course, nucleotide sequences of XbaI/ClaI fragment agreed fully with those of BamHI/ClaI fragment at positions -1995 to +241.
-The nucleotide sequences of the ~4.9 kb 5'-upstream region of the chicken Pax5 gene will be registered to a database.
+As a matter of course, the nucleotide sequences of the XbaI/ClaI fragment agreed fully with those of the BamHI/ClaI fragment from positions -1995 to +241.
+The nucleotide sequences of the ~4.9 kb 5'-upstream region of the chicken Pax5 gene were registered to a database (GenBank accession number: LC060666).
 Our nucleotide sequences from positions -635 to +46 were surely coincident with those very recently reported [12].
-Dual-luciferase assay with several 3'-deletion and 5'-deletion mutant vectors in Hela and DT40 cells preliminarily suggested not only that as a whole the ~4.9 kb 5'-upstream region affected negatively but very slightly on the Pax5 gene expression, but also that two 5'-upstream regions from positions -1561 to -974 and positions -521 to -40 were possibly involved in negative and bare regulation of the gene expression, though these findings are still uncertain (our unpublished data).
+Dual-luciferase assay with several 3'-deletion and 5'-deletion mutant vectors in HeLa and DT40 cells preliminarily suggested not only that as a whole the ~4.9 kb 5'-upstream region negatively but very slightly affected on the Pax5 gene expression, but also that two 5'-upstream regions from positions -1561 to -974 and from positions -521 to -40 were possibly involved in negative and bare regulation of the gene expression, though these findings are still uncertain (our unpublished data).

-Acetylation levels of Lys-9 residues of histone H3 within proximal ~2.0 kb 5'-upstream chromatin region of chicken Pax5 gene in HDAC2(-/-) probably change during continuous cultivation
+Acetylation levels of Lys-9 residues of histone H3 within proximal ~2.0 kb 5'-upstream chromatin region of chicken Pax5 gene in HDAC2(-/-) DT40 mutants probably change during continuous cultivation

-In general, chromatin structure surrounding the proximal 5'-upstream region of a certain gene is thought to participate directly/closely in its transcription, regardless of the existence or nonexistence of transcriptional element(s) within the region.
-The above-mentioned unpublished data suggested that at least ~1.6 kb 5'-upstream region of the Pax5 gene was necessary for its transcription, though those were uncertain.
-Furthermore, remarkably, as shown in Figure 2-5B, in HDAC2(-/-) mutants the gene expression of Pax5 was decreased at the early cultivation stage and thereafter increased until the late stage.
-Therefore, to know whether chromatin structure changes during cultivation, we carried out chromatin immuno-precipitation (ChIP) assay, using site-specific antibody for acetylated Lys-9 residue of histone H3 (K9/H3) and appropriate primers (Suppl.
-Table 2-SII), on the proximal ~2.0 kb 5'-upstream chromatin region of the Pax5 gene in three clones (cl.33-28, cl.33-30 and cl.45-28) at the early (~20 days) and late (~60 days) cultivation stages and DT40 cells as control (Fig. 2-7).
-Acetylation levels of K9/H3 within chromatin surrounding the ~2.0 kb 5'-upstream and open reading frame regions (from positions -1923 to +30) of the Pax5 gene were high in DT40 cells.
-Noticeably, in spite of the HDAC2-deficiency, as a whole, acetylation levels of K9/H3 within the ~2.0 kb 5'-upstream chromatin region of the gene in these mutant clones were observed to be slightly decreased at the early stage and thereafter increased at the late stage, whereas those within the open reading frame remained unchanged.
-In addition, in clone cl.33-28, acetylation levels of K14/H3 and K18/H3 within the ~2.0 kb 5'-upstream chromatin region of the gene were observed to change slightly at the early and late stages (our unpublished data).
+In general, the chromatin structure surrounding the proximal 5'-upstream region of a certain gene directly and closely participates in its transcription, regardless of the existence or nonexistence of transcriptional element(s) within the region.
+The above-mentioned unpublished data suggested that at least ~1.6 kb 5'-upstream region of the Pax5 gene is necessary for its transcription, though those are still uncertain.
+Furthermore, remarkably, as shown in Figure 2-5B, in HDAC2(-/-) mutants the gene expression of Pax5 was decreased at the early cultivation stage and thereafter increased until the later stage.
+Therefore, to know whether the chromatin structure surrounding the proximal 5'-upstream region of the Pax5 gene changes during cultivation, we carried out chromatin immuno-precipitation (ChIP) assay, using site-specific antibody for the acetylated Lys-9 residue of histone H3 (K9/H3) and appropriate primers (Suppl.
+Table 2-SII), on the proximal ~2.0 kb 5'-upstream chromatin region of the gene in three clones (cl.33-28, cl.33-30 and cl.45-28) at the early (~20 days) and later (~60 days) cultivation stages and in DT40 cells as a control (Fig. 2-7).
+Acetylation levels of K9/H3 within the chromatin surrounding the ~2.0 kb 5'-upstream and ORF regions (from positions -1923 to +30) of the Pax5 gene were high in DT40 cells.
+Surprisingly, in spite of the HDAC2-deficiency, as a whole, acetylation levels of K9/H3 within the \sim 2.0 kb 5'-upstream chromatin region of the Pax5 gene in these mutant clones were slightly decreased at the early stage and thereafter increased at the later stage, whereas those within the ORF region remained unchanged.
+In addition, in clone cl.33-28, acetylation levels of K14/H3 and K18/H3 within the \sim 2.0 kb 5'-upstream chromatin region of the gene were observed to slightly change at the early and later stages (our unpublished data).